-Mandarin Orange Pretzel Dessert – This classic dessert features a crunchy pretzel crust, a creamy center, and silky top with mandarin oranges and orange flavored gelatin.
-Perfect for a summer luncheon!
+This classic Pretzel Salad Dessert features a crunchy pretzel crust, a creamy center, and silky top with mandarin oranges and orange flavored gelatin.
+A fun and delicious twist on traditional Strawberry Pretzel Salad.
+Perfect for a summer luncheon or anytime!

-Paul saw me pull this out of the fridge and sort of crinkled up his nose.
+Paul saw me pull this pretzel salad dessert out of the fridge and sort of crinkled up his nose.
 “You sure about this one?”
 Such a critic!

 And then he ate THREE servings.